JPresting/2---Self-Hosted-Infrastructure/local-n8n-selfhost/README.md

 Replace `[USERNAME]` with your actual Windows username throughout this guide.

-## Step 2: Install N8N with Docker
+## 📍Step 2: Install N8N with Docker

 Execute the following Docker command to create and start your n8n container.
 This command includes comprehensive environment variables that optimize n8n for local development work.